onescales/shopify-cart-builder/README.md

 Hope you liked this!

+# Support Us / Donate
+If this helped you in any way, please consider supporting us at https://onescales.com/pages/support-us

 # Suggestions, Comments and Contact
 If you have any suggestions, comments, insight or just want to say hi, thanks or share your experience, you can contact us at:
 - Our WebSite: https://onescales.com/